Kieran-Tahir/form-validation/README.md

 - In ```Form.jsx```:
     - Import React and useState.
     - Import your regexes from ```regex.js```
-    - Add state for email, password, emailError and passwordError.
+    - Add state for each variable.
-    - Create two input fields that take an email address and a password.
+    - Create input fields that take input data for each variable.
-    - In each input field add an ```onChange``` that sets the input value as the state for the email or password.
+    - In each input field add an ```onChange``` that sets the input data as the state for the corresponding variable.
     - Create a function called ```validate``` that checks the input value against the regexes you wrote in ```regex.js```.
 Try this yourself first, and if you are having trouble - check the hint below.

 <details>